Chapter 1: Chapter 1

 "Hi Jake.
 It's been a long time," she said and without thinking she pulled off her cloak revealing her soft loose curls and beautiful milky white face, enhanced with pink lips and auburn-red eyes!

-A/N: Next chapter is titled 97-years later.
-And Yes Bella is a vampire and I know allot of people are not thrilled about Bella as a vamp in these fics but trust me this ain't the normal route for vampire Bella.
+A/N: Yes Bella is a vampire and I know some people are not thrilled about Bella as a vamp in these fics but trust me this ain't the normal route for vampire Bella.
 Give it a chance…you might like it.